-For every 1kg tub of our Bath Salt that’s sold, we donate 15p to Love Support Unite (LSU).
+For every 1kg box of our Bath Salt that’s sold, we make a donation to our chosen charity.

 Unlike the rest of the products in our range, we’re unable to buy these salts as Fair Trade and so this is our way of ‘giving back’ and helping to improve lives.